fliegwerk/borg-distribute/README.md

 It's important to write everything in one line per key, otherwise SSH won't recognize the rule and your security will be compromised.

 # TODO
--Add usage help to any tool
+- Add usage help to any tool
--Automate the process of installing borg-distribute server-side -Add script to create new repos (has to be done manually for now) -Call rebuild-linker.sh with every ssh access
+- Automate the process of installing borg-distribute server-side
+- Add script to create new repos (has to be done manually for now)
+- Call rebuild-linker.sh with every ssh access
--Much more!
+- Much more!